-- Additionally the uncertainty of measurement of the applied torque must be five times better than the overall class reported.
+- Additionally the uncertainty of applied torque must be five times better than the overall class reported.
 Norbar's uncertainty of measurement (typically 0.02%) allows classification to Class 0.1 devices.

 - Different classes may be quoted for ranges below 20% of maximum capacity.

 - Complies with ISO 10012, for use in ISO 9001 quality systems.

 - Air Pressure Graph shows required air pressure vs torque.

 - Pressure and torque both measured on traceable equipment.